 - Having resources available online in Teams reduces downtime – resource availability in one cloud-based location reduces user downtime.
 Across all information and firstline workers, the average reduction is 14.6%.

-To receive a demonstration on how Microsoft Teams can benefit your organisation, please contact CTO today on 01135 329800.
+To receive a demonstration on how to Adopt Microsoft Teams within your organisation, please contact CTO today on 01135 329800.

 Thanks for reading.